30 Classic Comfort Foods From Your Childhood Everyone Loves

 Recreate this vintage steakhouse classic at home.
 This dish plays fast and loose with the term "salad," but it's definitely delicious!

 These days, you're more likely to use that canned tuna for tuna melts.
 But back in the day, tuna casserole was all the rage.
 Up the nostalgia factor by making this classic dish.

 This dessert isn't just for Thanksgiving!
 Sweet potato pie is a delicious comfort food that you can make any time, and it's the perfect end to a southern meal!

 Not into ambrosia?
 Try this tapioca salad recipe instead!
 With two types of pudding and Jello, of course, this is one vintage-inspired recipe even kids will enjoy.

 Brown Sugar-Glazed Ham

-If you only serve ham for holidays like Christmas or Easter, it's time to give the pig another chance to shine.
+If you only serve ham for holidays, it's time to give the pig another chance to shine.
 Why should that delicious brown sugar glaze only come out twice a year?
-Quarantine is as good a time as any to serve some delicious meat, complete with all the fixings.
+Now is as good a time as any to serve some delicious meat, complete with all the fixings.

 Orange Pineapple Fluff Salad

 If you haven't caught on to the trend yet, a lot of vintage dessert recipes relied on canned fruit, marshmallows, and Jello.
 This ambrosia-adjacent salad features mini marshmallows, instant pudding, Cool Whip, and canned fruit for a truly decadent treat.

 You don't have to wait for a $1 oyster special in order to enjoy some great seafood.
 Try something different with an old-school fried oyster recipe.
 You just might be inspired to add oysters to your grocery list on a regular basis.